dawaltconley/awwg/_campaigns/yemen/war-powers.md

 ## Senate bill, S.J.Res.7

 The Senate-version of the bill, introduced by Sens.
-Bernie Sanders (I-VT), Chris Murphy (D-CT), and Mike Lee (R-UT), will come to a vote sometime **next week** (the first week of March 2019).
+Bernie Sanders (I-VT), Chris Murphy (D-CT), and Mike Lee (R-UT), will come to a vote sometime **next week** (the second week of March 2019).
 Because of Republican gains in the Senate last November, we expect it to be a very close vote, coming down to a few swingable Republicans.
 If passed, this would be a huge step towards ending the bloody US-backed intervention in Yemen.
 It would also challenge the rigorously unexamined scope of the war on terror and the President's authority in executing it.

 ## Targets